Not To Be Missed: Catch Peak Rafting Season on the Eagle River

 Like the rest of the Eagle River, the peak season on this lower stretch runs during the months of May, June, and occasionally into early July.
 Paddlers will enjoy awesome scenery, floating through the dramatic red rock walls of the Eagle River canyon.
 The trip finishes off in the new whitewater park right in the town of Eagle.

 If you’d like to learn more about rafting the Eagle River during peak season this year, please visit the Rafting Page on our website or call us at 970-476-3700.
-Runoff is going to be epic, so jump on the opportunity to raft the Eagle River!
+Runoff is going to be epic, so jump on the opportunity to raft the Eagle River.
+Colorado white water rafting season starts now!